 We suggest working with your vet for severe cases.

 If you have further questions, please contact us!
 We offer free guidance to new and existing customers, although if you need extensive guidance, that will require a full consultation with a small fee.
-Please email us to set up a consultation. roccityraw@gmail.com
+Please email us to set up your consultation. roccityraw@gmail.com